How to Build A Wood Fence

 What are the advantages and disadvantages of building a wood fence?

-Advantages to building a wood fence are that there are a ton of styles of wooden fences to choose from.
+Advantages to building a wood fence are plentiful- but a main advantage is being able to choose from a wide variety of styles.
 You can add elements like lattice or kickboards as well.
 Additionally, there are different types of wood and different stains to give your wooden fence a unique look.
 A wooden fence will provide a great deal of privacy for your yard.

 Disadvantages to building a wooden fence include the fact that it is a bit more labor intensive compared to other types of fences, like chain link fences, to install.
 With wooden fences, each fence board needs to be nailed to the rail or post individually.
 Whereas other types of fences, like chain link fences or vinyl fences, can be put up in large rolls or panels.
 Materials may also be more expensive for a wood fence, and they must be maintained for their longest lifespan.
 Metal fences will also last longer than a wooden fence.